 Moving to Aptamil Anti-Reflux milk

-Suitable from birth, Aptamil Anti-Reflux is a specially thickened formula designed to help feeds stay down.
+Suitable from birth, Aptamil Anti-Reflux is a specially thickened baby formula designed to help feeds stay down.
 It is specially formulated with carob bean gum so that the milk is thicker in consistency, and stays thicker in your baby’s stomach.

 - Before you make the switch to Aptamil Anti-Reflux milk, first read about the symptoms of reflux.
 If you suspect your baby has reflux, it’s important to speak to your healthcare professional and get a medical diagnosis.